Skip to main content

 By David Doochin

+There are plenty of scenarios when you could need to talk about body parts in Spanish.
 Maybe you’re surfing in Costa Rica and you want to understand what the instructor says when he tells you where to place las manos and los pies.
-Or heaven forbid you find yourself in the doctor’s office or the hospital — let’s hope it’s not after a nasty surfing accident — and you need to describe exactly where on your body you feel el dolor.
-Regardless of the circumstances, there’s no question you should learn how to talk about Spanish body parts; it’s a no-brainer.
-(Cue the eye roll.)
+Or, heaven forbid, you find yourself in the doctor’s office or the hospital — let’s hope it’s not after a nasty surfing accident — and you need to describe exactly where on your body you feel el dolor.
+Across languages, many idioms use the names of body parts.
+Regardless of the circumstances, needing to learn the Spanish words for body parts is a no-brainer.

 How to Learn Spanish Fast with the Babbel App